vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/en/guide/layout/navbar.md

   You can set `repoDisplay` to `false` in`themeConfig` to cancel the library link display on the right side of the navigation bar.

-- Theme color and night mode button
+- Theme color button

   For details, see the [Themecolor](../feature/themecolor.md) section.

+- Darkmode button

+  For details, see the [Darkmode](../feature/darkmode.md) section.

 - Full screen button